nhsengland/datascience/CONTRIBUTE.md

   - Note, you do not have to add the blog pages to the `mkdocs.yml` - it gets added to the nav bar automatically.
 - add yourself to the [`docs/articles/posts/.authors.yml`], so your face and info appears next to the article.
 - The markdown file should have some metadata at the start, like the below.
 For more info on these parameters, see the [mkdocs material blog plugin guidance](https://squidfunk.github.io/mkdocs-material/plugins/blog/).
 You can also copy it from another blog to make sure you've got it right.
+- if you dont have any links to include, remove that bit, or it will throw an error.

 ```markdown
 ---